ExCALIBUR-SysGenX/pdesoft/index.md

 * A limited number of rooms are available at the Møller Institute: email [Moller.Reception@chu.cam.ac.uk](Moller.Reception@chu.cam.ac.uk), quoting the reference **KX 50727**.
 * The [Hyatt Centric](https://www.hyatt.com/shop/rooms/stnct?location=Hyatt%20Centric%20Cambridge&checkinDate=2024-06-30&checkoutDate=2024-07-02&rooms=1&adults=1&kids=0&corp_id=G-ENG1)
-  is a 15 minute walk from the conference venue, and is offering a conference rate ([via this link](https://www.hyatt.com/en-US/group-booking/STNCT/G-ENG1)).
+  is a 15 minute walk from the conference venue.

 * [Premier Inn Cambridge North](https://www.premierinn.com/gb/en/hotels/england/cambridgeshire/cambridge/cambridge-north-girton.html)

 The conference will begin at 10:00am BST on Monday 1 July and will end at 3:00pm BST on Wednesday 3 July.